inkyblackness/ss-specs/levelObjects/Actions.md

 ## Actions

-Level trigger and various panels (buttons and the like) make use of actions that perform some state change and/or give some indication to the player.
+Level traps and various fixtures (buttons and the like) make use of actions that perform some state change and/or give some indication to the player.
 They are essentially what make a level (and the game in total) come to life.

 Actions can be triggered by various sources.
 They may have conditions that first have to be met before the action is actually performed.
 The type of the action determines how to interpret the details (parameters) of the action.

 ### Quest Value Key